Complete Guide to Invoice Factoring

 While the overall goal of invoice factoring is the same, choosing the right provider is critical.
 Know that there are two types of providers: those that are independent and those that are backed by a bank.

-A bank factor provides the same flexibility and benefits as an independent factor, but also offers additional advantages.
+A bank factor provides the same flexibility and benefits as an independent factor, but they offer additional advantages.

 Let’s look into each type of factoring so you know exactly what you’re looking for when you’re finding a factoring company to work with.